LittleMorph/copyright-updater.nvim/README.md

         update = nil   -- Force update current buffer },
     limiters = {
-        files = {
+        range = '%', -- Only update copyright statements in this range files = {
             -- Change the types list from a blacklist to a whitelist type_whitelist = false,